UMM-CSci-3601-S17/lab1-on-html-and-css-lab1-omegasquad/LABTASKS.md

     - A **navigation bar.** It must be a fixed percentage of the page and resize with the window.
 It may be horizontal or vertical.
     - A **footer** with the company's address, contact information, etc.
     - At least one more **div for the main part of the page**.
 Typically each div is marked with its own id, for CSS formatting.
   - At least **three images**.
 Since we don't have a real business to develop the page for, just use any images as a mock-up.
-Make sure you are following the copyright.
+Make sure you abide by relevant copyrights; it's probably simplest if you search for images that have appropriate Creative Commons licenses.
 The quality of the images is not a part of the grade.

 > Protip: If you're having trouble finding decent images for your site, remember that you can take pictures with your phone and use them.
 As long as no people or company logos are featured prominently, images should be safe to use.